UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson06/assignment/README.md

 was wasting time on if's, and that an additional if to rule them all would speed things up.

+As a further note, when you look at the code you might wonder why I am using ints instead of a dictionary.
+Well, ints are comfirmed through testing to be faster access time than dictionary - that hashing produces overhead not found with a variable type closer to a C int.

 ## General commands used

 Makefile is a work in progress, I have little experience creating them, but am